Dipu Moni: Corruption allegations, increase of wealth

 According to affidavits submitted to the election office, since the Awami League party came to power in 2008, her personal net worth has increased by over 4,000% in 15 years.
-On 19 August 2024, the Daily Star reported that Dipu Moni was being investigated on alleged corruption allegations.
+On 19 August 2024, the Daily Star reported that Moni was being investigated on alleged corruption allegations.

 Illegal sand extraction

-On 25 October 2023, The Daily Star reported an investigation into illegal sand mining in Chandpur, raising concerns over Dipu Moni's alleged involvement in supporting the operations of Selim Khan, a local Awami League leader.
-Reports suggest that Khan, despite facing multiple charges of illegal sand extraction, continued his operations with the help of letters (Demi Official letters) written by Dipu Moni between 2015 and 2021 to various government bodies, including the Prime Minister's Office.
+On 25 October 2023, The Daily Star reported an investigation into illegal sand mining in Chandpur, raising concerns over Moni's alleged involvement in supporting the operations of Selim Khan, a local Awami League leader.
+Reports suggest that Khan, despite facing multiple charges of illegal sand extraction, continued his operations with the help of letters (Demi Official letters) written by Moni between 2015 and 2021 to various government bodies, including the Prime Minister's Office.
 These letters advocated for Khan's companies to be granted permission for sand extraction, despite a ban in place since 2023.
 Critics argue that Dipu Moni's political influence enabled Khan to evade legal repercussions and amass significant wealth from these activities.
-Dipu Moni, however, denies any wrongdoing, asserting that her letters were intended to promote legal sand extraction to prevent river erosion.
+Moni, however, denies any wrongdoing, asserting that her letters were intended to promote legal sand extraction to prevent river erosion.

 Legal case

 On 15 August 2024, a case was filed against 510 known and 1,000-1,200 unnamed people affiliated with the Awami League for their alleged involvement in an arson attack on the residence of the district leader of the Bangladesh Nationalist Party in Chandpur on 18 July that included Moni and her brother JR Wadud Tipu.
 She was subsequently arrested on 19 August.
-On 20 August, another case was filed against her and her brother for their alleged involvement in an attack on student protesters during the non-cooperation movement (2024) in Chandpur on 4 August.
+On 20 August, another case was filed against her and her brother for their alleged involvement in an attack on student protesters during the 2024 non-cooperation movement in Chandpur on 4 August.

 Personal life

-Moni is married to Tawfique Nawaz, a senior advocate of the Bangladesh Supreme court.
+Moni was married to Tawfique Nawaz, a senior advocate of the Appellate Division of the Supreme Court of Bangladesh.
+She was granted 12-hour parole to attend his funeral on 18 August 2026.
+Together they had a son, Tawquir Rashaad Nawaz, and a daughter, Tani Dipabali.

+Moni's cousin, Xulhaz Mannan, was an LGBTQ+ rights activist, USAID employee, and the founder of Bangladesh's first and only LGBTQ-themed magazine Roopbaan.

-Moni's residence in Chandpur was vandalized after the resignation of PM Sheikh Hasina in the non-cooperation movement (2024).
+Moni's residence in Chandpur was vandalized after the resignation of PM Sheikh Hasina in the 2024 non-cooperation movement.